umardraz/virtspace/Virtspace-Ubuntu.rst

 Configuring the Apache Virtual Host
 -----------------------------------

-We will use /var/www/virtspace for our document root of Postfix vManager, now create the directory and apply proper permission
+We will use /var/www/virtspace for our document root of Virtspace, now create the directory and apply proper permission

 ::

   mkdir -p /var/www/virtspace
   chown -R www-data:www-data /var/www/

-We will create a simple virtual host configuration file that will instruct Apache to serve the contents of the directory /var/www/vmanager for any requests to example.yourdomain.com
+We will create a simple virtual host configuration file that will instruct Apache to serve the contents of the directory /var/www/virtspace for any requests to example.yourdomain.com

 ::